André Hazes: Personal life

 Hazes married Annie Dijkstra in 1974.
 She had given birth to a daughter, Nathalie, in 1973.
 The couple divorced in 1979.
 After their divorce, Dijkstra and Hazes had a legal battle involving the rights to sell a biography of Hazes; Dijkstra lost the case.
+After the divorce from André, Dijkstra married his older brother Joop, who went viral in 2023 with the song "Mijn broertje".

 In 1981, Hazes married Ellen Wolf.
 She gave birth to a son, Melvin, in 1982.
 The couple divorced in 1990; Wolf later died of breast cancer in 2005, at age 47.

 In 1991, Hazes married his third wife, longtime girlfriend Rachel van Galen.
-Hazes was Van Galen's senior by nineteen years; she gave birth to his third and fourth child, daughter Roxeanne (1993) and son André "Dré" Jr. (1994).
+Hazes was Van Galen's senior by nineteen years; she gave birth to his third and fourth child, daughter Roxeanne (1993) and son André Jr. (1994).
 Hazes remained married to his third wife until his death in 2004.

 After his death, a conflict arose between Hazes' first two children.
 They accused his third wife Rachel of commercially exploiting Hazes' death for her personal gain.

 Hazes' youngest two children, Roxeanne and André Jr., released a cover album ("Voor Jou, Van Jou" [For You, From You]) in 2010, containing the most famous of Hazes' songs.
-They went on to become successful artists in their own right.
+They have gone on to become successful artists in their own right.

-In 2016, Hazes' first grandson André III was born.
+In 2016, Hazes' first grandson was born.
+He is the son of Nathalie.
+In 2016, Hazes' second grandson André III was born.
+He is the son of André Jr.